Get involved at sjcc!

 SJECCD is committed to fostering a safe, positive learning and working environment where all can pursue their career or educational goals and participate in college-sponsored activities.

 To this end, all members of the district community are provided protection and due process of their individual rights against unfair and improper action.
 In addition, the holistic wellbeing of all individuals within our district community is a significant priority.

 The following forms can be used to report issues within our community to ensure the above commitment is met:

-Student Conduct – This form should be used to report any alleged violations of the SJECCD Standards of Student Conduct
+Student Conduct – This form should be used to report any alleged violations of the SJCC Student Code of Conduct.

-Title IX and Discrimination – This form should be used to report all complaints of discrimination including: National Origin, Religion, Sexual Orientation, Ethnic Group Identification, Language / Accent Ancestry, Color, Marital Status, Disability (physical or mental), Race, Immigration Status, Gender Identity, Retaliation, Age, Veteran Status, or Medical condition
+Title IX and Discrimination – The Discrimination form should be used to report all complaints of discrimination including: National Origin, Religion, Sexual Orientation, Ethnic Group Identification, Language / Accent / Ancestry, Color, Marital Status, Disability (physical or mental), Race, Immigration Status, Gender Identity, Retaliation, Age, Veteran Status, or Medical Condition.

 The Leadership Academy is a thoughtfully designed and curated collection of personal development opportunities offered for the self-directed growth of SJCC students to become leaders in and beyond college.
 It is also a community of leaders who are committed to the same cause.